-VxVM lets you mirror the root volume and other areas needed for booting onto another disk.
-This makes it possible to recover from failure of your root disk by replacing it with one of its mirrors.
+Veritas Volume Manager (VxVM) allows you to mirror the root volume and other areas needed for booting onto another disk.
+Mirroring the root volume enables you to recover from a failure of your root disk by replacing it with one of its mirrors.